PriankaV/-Chatbot-with-OpenAI/README.md

 ## Future Steps
 - **Integrate with a Database**: Enhance the chatbot by connecting it to a database, allowing it to store and retrieve information dynamically.
 - **Add User Authentication**: Implement a system to differentiate user sessions and provide personalized responses.
-- **Web Interface**: Create a web-based interface using Flask or Django for a more user-friendly experience.
 - **Knowledge Base Integration**: Allow the chatbot to access external knowledge bases or APIs for more comprehensive responses.

 ## Setup Instructions